Ford Frick: Baseball Commissioner

-The "asterisk"
+The "Asterisk"

 Frick's most highly criticized decision as commissioner was to request baseball record-keepers to list the single-season home run records of Babe Ruth and Roger Maris separately in 1961, based on the length of the season played.
 Frick called a press conference to issue a ruling that a player must hit more than 60 home runs in his first 154 games in order to be considered the record holder, giving birth to a misunderstanding that an asterisk was placed next to Maris' record when Maris did so in a newly expanded 162-game season.
 Frick indeed called for some "distinctive mark" next to it in the "record books"—the asterisk as a designation was immediately suggested by New York Daily News sportswriter Dick Young—but MLB actually had no direct control over any record books until many years later.
 It all was merely a suggestion on Frick's part; while he and Ruth had been friends, enough for Frick to have been at Ruth's deathbed, he lacked any authority as baseball Commissioner to make any of it so.
 Within a few years, the controversy died down and all prominent baseball record keepers listed Maris as the single-season record holder.

+The Strike Zone Change

+Early in the 1960s, the individual achievements of the batter impressively ruled.
+Highlighted in all of this was, undoubtedly, Roger Maris' aforementioned shattering of Babe Ruth's single-season home run record.
+Alarmed by such increased home run numbers across the Majors, Frick convinced the owners to agree to having the strike zone widened before the 1963 season.
+The change led to a significant decrease in batting averages and scoring.
+While it consequently resulted in a remarkable era for the decade's top pitchers, attendance stagnated.
+The trend reached its peak in 1968 when American League teams batted a collective .230.

+A year later, the strike zone was corrected back to its previous dimensions.